gilbertchen/duplicacy/README.md

 * Unlike other chunk-based backup tools where chunks are grouped into pack files and a chunk database is used to track which chunks are stored inside each pack file, Duplicacy takes a database-less approach where every chunk is saved independently using its hash as the file name to facilitate quick lookups.
 The lack of a centralized chunk database not only makes the implementation less error-prone, but also produces a highly maintainable piece of software with plenty of room for development of new features and usability enhancements.

 * Duplicacy is fast.
-While the performance wasn't the top-priority design goal, Duplicacy has been shown to outperform other backup tools by significant margins, as indicated by the following results obtained from a [benchmarking experiment](https://github.com/gilbertchen/benchmarking) backing up the [Linux code base](https://github.com/torvalds/linux) using Duplicacy and 3 other open-source backup tools.
+While the performance wasn't the top-priority design goal, Duplicacy has been shown to outperform other backup tools by a considerable margin, as indicated by the following results obtained from a [benchmarking experiment](https://github.com/gilbertchen/benchmarking) backing up the [Linux code base](https://github.com/torvalds/linux) using Duplicacy and 3 other open-source backup tools.

 [![Comparison of Duplicacy, restic, Attic, duplicity](https://github.com/gilbertchen/duplicacy/blob/master/images/duplicacy_benchmark_speed.png "Comparison of Duplicacy, restic, Attic, duplicity")](https://github.com/gilbertchen/benchmarking)